The 50 Best Beaches in the World

 Anse Lazio, Praslin, Seychelles

 This honeymoon hot spot draws travelers from around the world because it’s secluded and beautiful.
-The Seychelles are located in the middle of the Indian Ocean, north of Madagascar and east of Zanzibar.
+Seychelles is located in the middle of the Indian Ocean, north of Madagascar and east of Zanzibar.
 Anse Lazio beach is nestled in the northwest of Praslin Island and boasts some of the best diving in the world.
+Looking to escape the winter?
+These beaches are the best in colder months.

 Pink Sands Beach, Harbor Island, Bahamas